biomancy/biobit/biobit/docs/src/dev_notes.md

 **Idea:** Introduce a `data` field in fundamental structures (e.g., `Interval`) to store additional information.
 It could be generic with a default unit `()` type.

 **Reason:** This would complicate the design and usage of these structures.
-For example, what should happen when merging two `Interval`s with different `data` types?
+For example, what should happen when merging two `Interval` objects with different `data` types?
 Should the `data` field be merged or discarded?
-In the face of such ambiguities, better to avoid the `data` field altogether.
+In the face of such ambiguities, it is better to avoid the `data` field altogether.